streambased-io/streambased-demos/odsc/README.md

-# Realtime and AI Workship at ODSC Europe
+# Realtime and AI Workshop at ODSC Europe

 This demo is a companion to the workshop instructions available here: